-The U.S. Department of Energy (DOE) Fuel Cell Technologies Office (FCTO) offers information about open and closed funding opportunities, requests for information, and links to related opportunities from other DOE offices and federal organizations.
+The U.S. Department of Energy (DOE) Fuel Cell Technologies Office (FCTO) in the Office of Energy Efficiency and Renewable Energy (EERE) offers information about open and closed funding opportunities, requests for information, and links to related opportunities from other DOE offices and federal organizations.

 The FCTO mission is to research, develop, and validate hydrogen production, delivery, storage, and fuel cell technologies.
 In carrying out this mission, FCTO selects research and development and other projects through open and competitive procurements and encourages collaborative partnerships among industry; universities; national laboratories; federal, state, and local governments; and non-government agencies.